Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Data Integrity Checks

-Members of a peer-to-peer network may host and share<br/>file chunks rather than large files.
+Members of a peer-to-peer network may host and share<br />file chunks rather than large files.

-In [Bittorrent](https://en.wikipedia.org/wiki/BitTorrent), each file chunk is hash identified so peers can<br/>_request and verify_ the chunk is a member of the larger,<br/>_content addressed_ file.
+In [Bittorrent](https://en.wikipedia.org/wiki/BitTorrent), each file chunk is hash identified so peers can<br /> _request and verify_ the chunk is a member of the larger,<br /> _content addressed_ file.

 Notes: